 The unique “black fleshed” trait in the Kadaknath breed is caused by fibromelanosis.
 Fibromelanosis is a buildup of melanin in the bird’s body that causes the dark coloration of the skin, internal organs and even bones.
 Fibromelanosis is a genetic trait that is also present in Silkies (aka Chinese Silk Chickens), Sweedish blacks and Ayam Cemanis.

 Kadaknaths are supposedly very hardy.
 In their native country, kadaknaths have a reputation of surviving and even thriving in difficult conditions.
 However, they have come close to extinction because of their popularity as meat birds…

 Kadaknath Breed Endangerment

-… The reason why is not just because they have high meat quality or a rapid growth rate… Kadaknath meat is believed to have very unique, healthful qualities.
-However, little scientific research has been that proves the supposed special properties of Kadaknath meat.
+… The reason why this unique variety of chicken nearly became extinct is not just because they have high meat quality or a rapid growth rate.
+Rather, Kadaknath meat is believed to have very unique, healthful qualities.
+However, little scientific research has been that proves many of the supposed special properties of Kadaknath meat.

 Kadaknath Breed Characteristics

 Kadaknaths come in 3 known feather varieties (Black, penciled and Golden) but the flesh of each variety remains black.
 However, the American Poultry Association does not yet recognize the Kadaknath as a breed.
 In fact, it is extremely rare (if possible) to come across a Kadaknath in the U.S because.
 This is largely because of the legalities on importation.
 Partialy due to the Kadaknath’s rarity and the lack of research done on the the breed, it has a mysterious reputation.
 Kadaknath chickens also have an extremely high material value.